 A common mistake I come across is the desire to think of everything as a productivity app.
 That's a little too dystopian, even for a caffeine-fueled CEO like me.
 In economics, utility is about happiness and fulfillment as well as good ol' usefulness.

 I love Instagram.
-Seeing snapshots from around the globe and staying in touch with friends that I don't see everyday solves a problem (being too busy to call 30 people a day to just chit chat a bit).
+Seeing snapshots in top instagram accounts from around the globe and staying in touch with friends that I don't see everyday solves a problem (being too busy to call 30 people a day to just chit chat a bit).
 Even an app built purely for fun and joy is useful and solves a real problem.

 The percent of users who return to an app one month, two months, and three months after the app is downloaded